What About Regret

 What About Regret, stylized as (What About Regret), is an album by the American musician Kate Jacobs, released in 1995.
 Jacobs promoted the album with two tours, one with a full band and one with just a bass player.

 After an editor at Hyperion Books heard Jacobs perform "A Sister" on the radio, the song was adapted for an illustrated children's book.

 Production

 The album was produced by Jacobs, Dave Schramm, James MacMillan, Charlie Shaw, and Gary Arnold.
 As on Jacobs's first album, Schramm played guitar and many other instruments.
+"3 Years in Nebraska" is about a Vietnam vet who turns to growing marijuana.